python/python-docs-fr/README.rst

 - Vé on Android
 - Probably many others

+Before commiting, you should use `grammalecte
+<https://www.dicollecte.org/>`_ to check for your translations.

 Finally, once your contribution is done, do a ``pull request`` so we can review and merge it.